dolittle007/dolittle007.github.io/_posts/2016-09-13-RNA-seq-analysis.md

 --outSAMtype # type of output, i.e. SAM or BAM.
 --outFilterMultimapNmax # max number of multiple alignments allowed for a read: if exceeded, the read is considered unmapped。 Default is 10.
 --outSAMunmapped # output of unmapped reads in the SAM format, None or Within SAM file.
---quantMode # types of quantification requested, i.e. GeneCounts(output ReadsPerGene.out.tab) or TranscriptomeSAM(output Aligned.toTranscriptome.out.bam)
+--quantMode # types of quantification requested, i.e. GeneCounts(output ReadsPerGene.out.tab) or TranscriptomeSAM(output Aligned.toTranscriptome.out.bam).
+The counts from 'GeneCounts' coincide with those produced by htseq-count with default parameters.
 --twopassMode # 2-pass mapping mode.
 In the first pass, the novel junctions are detected and inserted into the genome indices.
 In the second pass, all reads will be re-mapped using annotated (from the GTF file) and novel (detected in the first pass) junctions.
 While this doubles the run time, it significantly increases sensitivity to novel splice junctions.
 --runThreadN # number of threads to run STAR.
 --outFileNamePrefix # output files name prefix.
 {% endhighlight %}

 ### Quantification with RSEM
-In this tutorial, we use RSEM to quantify the expression of genes ans transcript.
+In this tutorial, we use RSEM to quantify the expression of genes and transcript.
 In the previous step, we instruct STAR to output genomic alignments in transcriptomic coordinates (i.e. Aligned.toTranscriptome.out.bam).
 We input this file to RSEM to produce gene and transcript expression levels.

 #### Usage
 {% highlight bash %}